List of S.W.A.T. (2017 TV series) characters: Nora Fowler

 Officer Nora Fowler is the newly created Tactical Emergency Medical Support Officer for S.W.A.T.
 Hicks assigns her to 20-David as an experiment to minimize wait time for medical personnel in the field, though Hondo was against the idea because the team was still reeling from Erika Rogers' death.
 Formerly an Army Combat Medic in Afghanistan, EMT with LAFD, and certified in mountain and deep water rescue, Fowler proved herself as an asset to the team in trying to save a suspect's life, despite Hondo's orders.
 However, the two later came to an understanding at the end of the episode.
 She is portrayed by Norma Kuhling.

 Lee Durham

 Lee Durham is a member of S.W.A.T. that sometimes works with Hondo's team.
-However, Deacon, alongside two other like-minded cops, later exposed Durham's racist views.
+Deacon, initially views him as a protégé and they get friendly, until Deacon notes his use of code words and extremist reading material.
+He is later introduced alongside two other like-minded cops, who Deacon knew prior to SWAT, recording their comments, later reporting them to Internal Affairs exposing Durham's racist views.
+A confrontation happens at SWAT HQ which Durham threatens that their union will fight their case and Deacon will be a pariah.
 He was fired from the LAPD after Hondo released a statement to the LA Times.
 He is portrayed by Adam Aalderks.

 Rodrigo Sanchez

 Rodrigo Sanchez is the new leader of 20 Squad, tasked with making Hondo quit.
 He later retired from the LAPD to work in security.
 Hondo and the rest of 20 Squad reencounter him in "Sequel", when an intruder targets a Hollywood actress.
-Sanchez works with Hondo and 20 Squad to help catch the perpetrator.
+Sanchez now in the private security business works with Hondo and 20 Squad to help catch the perpetrator.
+He and Deacon go into business together.
 He is portrayed by David DeSantos.